Orchard Island, Ohio

 Orchard Island is an unincorporated community and residential and tourist area located in Washington and Stokes townships, Logan County, Ohio, United States.
 Although Orchard Island can only be accessed by road via Russells Point, most addresses on Orchard Island have a Lakeview ZIP Code (43331).

 Location

 Orchard Island is part of an island chain which encompasses the southeastern shore of Indian Lake, north of Russells Point.
 Orchard being the largest, neighbor islands include Wolfe, Fox, Willow Bank, and Crystal Beach.
+At times during the 20th century, Indian Lake was known as "Ohio's Million Dollar Playground."
+Broadway vaudeville actor Roscoe Ails bought Crystal Beach Island in 1925.